EasyPark. 23andMe. Idaho National Laboratory. T-Mobile. What do these seemingly random organizations all have in common?

 SMS verification mitigates the risk of a successful brute-force attack.
 The account is locked if a user enters the wrong PIN or marks passwords invalid after a certain number of unsuccessful attempts, making it harder for hackers to tweak/identify the user credentials.

-Ready to add SMS verification to your business?
-There are two options: You can either build a 2FA solution in-house or integrate an SMS API provider.
+When you’re ready to implement SMS verification, there are two options: You can either build a 2FA solution in-house or integrate an SMS API provider.

 There are a few reasons why some businesses build their own OTP solution.
 Building an in-house system allows for tailoring authentication methods to precisely fit the company’s unique workflows and data sensitivity.
 In some cases, regulations might mandate a specific level of control over user data that can only be configured with an in-house solution.